narsimha-khedkar/Solar_Prediction/README.md

 4. Run the command `conda install -c conda-forge fbprophet` to install the fbProphet package, it will output a list of other packages it is dependent on and ask confirmation for installing those as well.
 Confirm to install everything:
    ![picture 4](images/fbprophet_dependencies.png)

-   It should fbProphet and all of its dependencies:
+   It should install fbProphet and all of its dependencies:
    ![picture 6](images/fbprophet_dep_install.png)

 5. Repeat the `conda install` command for the following packages: